 Glasgow Cathedral has a rare timelessness.
 The dark, imposing interior conjures up medieval might and can send a shiver down the spine.
-It's a shining example of Gothic architecture, and unlike nearly all of Scotland's cathedrals, survived the turmoil of the Reformation mobs almost intact.
+It's a shining example of Gothic architecture, and unlike nearly all of Scotland's cathedrals, it survived the turmoil of the Reformation mobs almost intact because the Protestants decided to repurpose it for their own worship.
 Most of the current building dates from the 15th century.

 Built on the supposed site of the tomb of St Kentigern (Mungo), Glasgow Cathedral has been closely entwined with the city's history.
 The necropolis behind it is one of Glasgow's best rambles.

 The fairly svelte 13th-century Gothic lines of the building are nicely offset by the elegant central tower.
 Fine tracery can be seen on the windows, particularly at the principal western entrance, used only on special occasions.
 The doorway is fairly unadorned, with just some blind arching above it.
 It's worth walking around to the cathedral's other end, where the protruding, heavily buttressed lower church gives the building a bulky asymmetry.

 The nave makes an impact with its height – around 100 feet (30 meters) – and slender grace.
 There's some stunning stained glass, most of which is 20th century.
 Particularly fine is Francis Spear's The Creation (1958) above the western door, with Adam and Eve center stage.
 The aisles, separated by graceful arcades, are flanked with tombs and war memorials hung with regimental colors.
 Above the arcades are two further levels of elegant arching.
 The roof is 20th century but conserves some original timber.

 The eastern end